perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

     }

 As in Perl 5, the `sub` keyword declares a subroutine.
-As in Perl 5, the name of the subroutine follows the `sub` and â assuming that name doesn't include a package qualifier â the resulting subroutine is installed into the current package.
+As in Perl 5, the name of the subroutine follows the `sub` and — assuming that name doesn't include a package qualifier — the resulting subroutine is installed into the current package.

 **Un**like Perl 5, in Perl 6 we are allowed to specify a formal